SEE Turtles Staff

 Brad has worked in sea turtle conservation, ecotourism, and environmental education for 20 years with organizations including Ocean Conservancy, Rare, Asociacion ANAI (Costa Rica), and the Academy of Natural Sciences (Philadelphia).
 He has also consulted for several ecotourism companies and non-profits, including EcoTeach and Costa Rican Adventures.
 For these efforts, Brad received the prestigious Changemakers Award from the World Travel and Tourism Council in 2019 on behalf of SEE Turtles.

-Brad is a co-author of the Worldwide Travel Guide to Sea Turtles, former chair of the Awards Committee of the International Sea Turtle Society, and has authored several book chapters, blogs, and abstracts on turtle conservation and ecotourism, and has presented at major travel conferences and sea turtle symposia.
+Brad is a co-author of the Worldwide Travel Guide to Sea Turtles, was awarded the Presidents Award for his work as the chair of the Awards Committee of the International Sea Turtle Society, and has authored several book chapters, blogs, and abstracts on turtle conservation and ecotourism, and has presented at major travel conferences and sea turtle symposia.
 Brad has a BS in Environmental Economics from Penn State University and has taught ecotourism at Mount Hood Community College.
 He has been director of SEE Turtles since its founding and became President after the organization became an independent non-profit organization.

 Dr. Wallace J. Nichols: Co-founder